rockettheme/docs/Docs/grav/themes/gemini/faq.md

 ---
-title: Versla: FAQ
+title: Gemini: FAQ
-description: Your Guide to Using the Versla Theme for Grav
+description: Your Guide to Using the Gemini Template for Grav
-breadcrumb: /grav:Grav/!themes:Themes/versla:Versla
+breadcrumb: /grav:Grav/!themes:Themes/gemini:Gemini

 ---